 When you live in, or visit, Chicago you expect to have certain things available and working.
 You expect that your lights will turn on (provided you paid the bill, or course ☺).
 You expect clean water to drink, and the ability to make calls and/or do the myriad things that we do on our cell phones, etc. You expect the promise to be delivered upon.
 Even if you don’t see the deliberate work that has been done under the city that makes it all possible.

 It is the same with a brand.
 When you interact with a strong brand, you are dealing with an entity that, at its core, has been thought out, planned, and executed.
-And just as a city knows what it has to deliver on its promise to its inhabitants so that they continue living there (and paying taxes.
-Don’t get me started!), and/or for the city to have strong tourism, a well-executed brand already knows YOU.
-Your needs, your wants, your dreams, your hopes, and other shared traits that make you a part of its target market.
+Just as a city knows that it has to deliver on its promise to its inhabitants so that they continue living there (and paying taxes.
+Don’t get me started!), and/or for the city to have strong tourism, a well-executed brand already knows YOU; your needs, your wants, your dreams, your hopes, and other shared traits that make you a part of its target market.
 That brand is looking to interact with you and tell you how it can make your life better.
 That brand wants to share with you its brand promise.

 And it all comes from the brand’s “guts.”
 Its insides.
 That is from where it will deliver its brand promise.
 A strong brand knows its “Why?”
 Why it exists.
+And WHO it exists for.
 Harley-Davidson knows who it is.
 Check out their internal positioning statement:

 “The only motorcycle manufacturer

 That makes big, loud motorcycles